savantcare/emr/ptclient/cts/book/c27-dev-productivity/README.md

-How to run all servers together?
+Q) How to run all servers together?

 1. https://youtu.be/7zxNhTJby2o
 2. https://youtu.be/kYSi5Q2gYYw

-How to review pull requests?
+Q) How to review pull requests?

+Q) How to access staging server for P20?